doserjef/Switzerland24-Spatial-Workshop/README.md

   big spatial data present, approaches to mitigate the effects, and details on the Nearest Neighbor Gaussian Process (NNGP) approach used in `spOccupancy` and `spAbundance` to make such models more efficient.
-- `04-spatial-occupancy-models.pdf`: lecture on merging the spatial techniques discussed in `02-intro-to-spatial-models.pdf` and the occupancy modelling approaches in `01-occupancy.pdf` to form spatial occupancy models.
+- `04a-spatial-occupancy-models.pdf`: lecture on merging the spatial techniques discussed in `02-intro-to-spatial-models.pdf` and the occupancy modelling approaches in `01-occupancy.pdf` to form spatial occupancy models.
+- `04b-spOccupancy-ubms-rock-buntings.pdf`: associated documentation for
+  the modelling of the rock bunting across southeastern Switzerland.
 - `05-occupancy-model-survey-design.pdf`: lecture discussing survey
   design for single-species occupancy models.
 - `06-multi-species-occupancy.pdf`: lecture on non-spatial multi-species